 Ancient lemon balm is a mint-related herb that is native to southern Europe.
-Similar wrinkled oval-shaped leaves and a fresh citrusy scent make it a favourite among home cooks to season salads, soups, and other dishes.
+Its similar wrinkled oval-shaped leaves and fresh citrusy scent make it a favourite among home cooks to season salads, soups, and other dishes.

-Outside, the versatile herb grows quickly; after planting in the early spring, it's not unusual to see a lemon balm plant reach a height of over a foot (and occasionally even two!) in a single growing season.
+Outside, the versatile herb grows quickly; after planting in the early spring, it's not unusual to see a lemon balm plant reach over a foot (and occasionally even two!) in a single growing season.